bioinformatics-core-shared-training/microarray-analysis/description.md

 ## Aims: During the course you will learn about

 - Exploratory data analysis techniques for high-throughput data
+- Workflows for the analysis of Illumina and Affymetrix gene expession data
 - Normalisation of gene expression data
 - Differential expression (DE) analysis using linear-modelling techniques
 - Importing data from GEO into R